Cal-Thoma/mgmap/README.md

 ### 1. General search info (0.5 pts)

-Which metformin degradation genes did you look for in your BLAST searches?
+Which Metformin degradation genes did you look for in your BLAST searches?
 What were the percent identity cutoffs used for the search?

 ### 2. The Metformin Breakdown Pathway (1 pt)
 What is the function of the proteins encoded by the genes selected for your blast searches?
-Briefly describe what they do in the metformin degradation pathway
+Briefly describe what they do in the Metformin degradation pathway
 (enzymes, transporters, etc.)

 ### 3. Search Results (0.5 pts)

 Where were the genes you searched for most prevalent?
-What does the prevalence of the genes you investigated suggest about the consumption of metformin and other biguanides?
+What does the prevalence of the genes you investigated suggest about the consumption of Metformin and other biguanides?

 ### 4. Where are waste water genes over time?
 (2.5 pts)